 We combine the Employer-Employee Register with the Central Register of Establishments and Enterprises and the Balance Sheet Register with the unique firm ID present in all of these data sets.
-The former contains information on industry classification and institutional sector, whereas the other contains accounting data on the firm's assets, liabilities and income statement.
+The former contains information on industry classification and institutional sector, whereas the other contains accounting data on the firm's assets, liabilities, and income statement.
 Among other items, it includes data on the firm's value added and sales that we use to construct (statistically) shocks to the firm profitability.

-Lastly, on the firm side the Register of Bankruptcies contains information on the date a firm enters a bankruptcy proceeding (if any) and is declared insolvent.
+Lastly, on the firm side, the Register of Bankruptcies contains information on the date a firm enters a bankruptcy proceeding (if any) and is declared insolvent.
 We use this data set to identify episodes of firm closure and enrich the measure of background risk based on the variance of workers earnings with a measure of employment risk.
 In fact, the total variance of income comes partly from (high frequency) wage variability conditional on working, and partly from (low frequency) income variability conditional on losing the job.

-Combining these three firm level data sets with the Employer-Employee Register allows us to assign each worker in the sample the variability of the firm he/she works for (which depends on the pass-through coefficient estimated in Section 5), and to obtain a measure of background risk that is theoretically more appropriate.
+Combining these three firm-level data sets with the Employer-Employee Register allows us to assign each worker in the sample the variability of the firm he/she works for (which depends on the pass-through coefficient estimated in Section 5), and to obtain a measure of wage risk that is theoretically more appropriate.
 Similarly, we can assign each worker the risk of involuntary job loss at that firm.
-Because our measure of background risk depends on shocks to the firm that are in some degree passed over to workers, we focus on a sample of individuals who are continuously employed in the private sector (30% of the workers are employed in the public sector in Norway).
+Because our measure of risk depends on shocks to the firm that are in some degree